qwerty1423/no-autopilot-mod/README.md

    - run the game, then quit
    - edit BepInEx.cfg in BepInEx/config

-    line that says:
+   - line that says:
-    HideManagerGameObject = false
+   `HideManagerGameObject = false`
-    should be changed to:
+   - should be changed to:
-    HideManagerGameObject = true
+   `HideManagerGameObject = true`

-   (this edit might not be necessary for this mod itself (I don't test with it off though so there are no guarantees here), but it is necessary for the config manager if you want it)
+   (mod will not work with this setting off. the config manager will also not work with it off.)

 2. (Recommended) Install BepInEx Configuration Manager.
 It is useful for editing settings ingame.
    - download [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager)